louisng893/UEH-ISB-FIN/README.md

 For any questions, suggestions, or collaboration inquiries, please feel free to reach out to me via email.
 I appreciate feedback and am open to discussion.

 **Ha-Phuoc-Trong NGUYEN (ptrong893)**
-Bachelor of Finance and Banking (Applied Finance)
-International School of Business – UEH University
+Bachelor of Finance and Banking (Applied Finance) with Honours International School of Business – UEH University
 📧 nhp.trong893@gmail.com
 *...we all looked at the same moon...*